TurnerSoftware/CacheTower/README.md

 A multi-layer cache provides the performance benefits of a fast cache like in-memory with the resilience of a file, database or Redis-backed cache.

 This library was inspired by a blog post by Nick Craver about [how Stack Overflow do caching](https://nickcraver.com/blog/2019/08/06/stack-overflow-how-we-do-app-caching/).<br>
-_Hint: They use a custom 2-layer caching solution with in-memory and Redis._
+They use a custom 2-layer caching solution with in-memory and Redis.

 ## Features